 If you are running Windows build 18917 or later and you have WSL already installed, you can update to WSL2 by running

-Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform in a PowerShell terminal with Administrator privileges, then reboot.
+Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform with Administrator privileges, then reboot.

 Configuring Linux Distros to Work with WSL2

-- Open PowerShell and list which versions of Linux you have installed by running
+- List which versions of Linux you have installed by running

 - Once you have the list, copy the name of the distro you want to run with WSL2 and run